oliviersamin/colegio_andolino/README.md

 <a name="usage"></a>
 ## Usage
 When an update is made to the GitHub repo, one makes manually:
-1. the creation of the docker image using the DockerFile
+1. the creation of the docker image using the Dockerfile_from_scratch_to_telegram_server_ready file
-2. Push this new image to the public dockerHub repo https://hub.docker.com/r/olivierfuerte/colegio_andolina with the command:
+2. Use then the docker-compose file telegram.yaml to launch the containers with the following command:
-3. docker push olivierfuerte/colegio_andolina:tagname
+`docker-compose -f telegram.yaml up chat commands`

+<a name="actual-issues"></a>
+## Actual Issues
+1. The program is running in local without using the containers using the following steps:
+   1. on a first tab in the virtual env run `python chat.py`
+   2. on a second tab in the virtual env run `python commands.py`
+   3. The program is running properly

+With docker containers, modification must be made to ensure a communication between the 2 scripts probably through get and post requests